Plant-based burger maker Beyond Meat beats forecasts in 1Q

-Plant-based meat maker Beyond Meat beat Wall Street’s expectations in its first earnings report since its IPO last month.
+Beyond Meat’s shares soared after the plant-based meat company beat Wall Street’s expectations in its first earnings report since its IPO in May.

 The El Segundo, California-based company lost $6.6 million, or 95 cents per share, in the first quarter, up slightly from a 98-cent loss in the same period a year ago.